Buying decisions

 Common solar buying mistakes homeowners make

-A practical guide to the common solar buying mistakes Australian homeowners make when comparing quotes, sizing systems, checking warranties and choosing installers.
+A practical guide to the common solar buying mistakes Australian homeowners make, and why a structured advisory process beats quote shopping.

 Short answer

 The biggest solar mistakes are not usually technical.
-They happen when a quote is chosen too quickly, the system is sized around a headline number, or warranties, installer credentials and future energy use are not checked before signing.
+They happen when a decision is made from a pile of disconnected prices instead of a clear process that checks usage, system design, rebates, exclusions, installer credentials and future energy use before signing.

-Start a quoteMistake 1: chasing too many quotes
+Start a quoteMistake 1: mistaking more quotes for a better result

 Mistake 2: treating system size as the answer